engenmt-pp/Alice/README.md

 Then, we can navigate to `http://127.0.0.1:5000/partner/sign-up`, click the sign-up link, and sign in with a Sandbox merchant's credentials.
 Once you are finished signing up, click the status link.

+Note: In the templates, [jinja](https://jinja.palletsprojects.com/en/3.0.x/) formatting is used.
+Within the double curly braces, Python code is executed with the supplied variables.
+For example, the snippet `{{ status }}` in `status.html` is replaced with the `status_text` properly in `render_template("status.html", status=status_text)`.
+We'll continue to use this throughout the walkthrough.

 ## Processing Orders